alysnow/Final-Project/Supporting Documents/05 Project Proposal.md

 ## Hypothesis

-1. Can we predict a movie Revenue using the following variables Genre1, Genre2, Genre3, Ratings, Votes, Metascore, Runtime (Minutes)?
+1. Can we predict whether a movie will be "Good" or "Bad' using the following variables Genres, Popularity and Revenue?

 - - -